biblelamp/JavaExercises/README.md

 Implementation of the famous game Minesweeper.
 You can see webinar "[Write game Minesweeper](https://www.youtube.com/watch?v=xPdrl70ZYnE)" (in Russian).

 ## GameXonix.java
 Implementation of the famous game Xonix.
+You can see webinar "[Write game Xonix](https://www.youtube.com/watch?v=dMROhd-d3z0)" (in Russian).